Test Detail

 Contains 2 tests

-A PSA Profile measures the levels of prostate-specific antigen (PSA), a protein secreted by the prostate gland in males.
+The PSA Profile measures prostate-specific antigen (PSA) levels, a protein secreted by the prostate gland in males.
 Most of the PSA produced in the body passes in the seminal fluid, and only a small amount is secreted into the blood.
 It is found in two forms in blood: bound PSA (bound to other proteins) and free PSA.

 expand icon